Commission reminds public of landowner resources for those with wildlife damage

 The Commission is working to increase antlerless deer harvest by 30 percent in the Frenchman West Unit in southwest Nebraska.
 To reach this goal, the Commission will increase antlerless deer permits by 25 percent and offer an increased number of damage permits.

+As an additional tool for landowners, the Commission is working on a program that would connect deer hunters with landowners.
+Similar to the agency’s popular Deer Exchange, this program would include a database in which landowners could search for hunters to harvest antlerless deer on their property.

+The Deer Exchange, which began in 2008, is designed to accommodate the additional harvest of deer.
+It brings together hunters who have a surplus of deer with recipients willing to accept the deer meat.
+The Deer Exchange allows hunters and potential venison recipients to join a database and search for other participating parties in their area.
+Parties will work out the details of the transfer.
+While the venison cannot be sold, recipients may pay for the processing or butchering of the meat.
+Donors and recipients can register online for free.

-Landowners and hunters both are important to managing wildlife; together with the Commission, they are the driving force for wildlife conservation in Nebraska.
-Landowners provide habitat and access for hunting games species.
-Hunters and anglers fund conservation efforts in Nebraska by buying permits and stamps; those funds are invested back into programs for private landowners that both benefit wildlife and provide access for recreational opportunities, big game research, and maintaining 289 wildlife management areas that encompass 188,291 acres.
+Landowners and hunters are important to managing wildlife; together with the Commission, they are the driving force for wildlife conservation in Nebraska.
+Landowners provide habitat and access for hunting game species.
+Readily available permits and long seasons provide tremendous opportunities to harvest deer in Nebraska, especially antlerless deer.

 Hunting has an annual $848 million economic impact in Nebraska and supports nearly 9,000 jobs.
 Hunters, anglers and park-goers travel from around the world to take advantage of Nebraska’s mixed bag opportunities for hunting and to watch wildlife.